-The model owners (Group Risk Methodology team or UK Chief Actuary) are responsible for maintaining the appropriate implementation of the PIM.
+The model owners (Group Risk methodology team or UK Chief Actuary) are responsible for maintaining the appropriate implementation of the PIM.
 The model owners are required to respond to and address validation points arising.
-This is evidenced through Group Model Validation Policy, Validation Reports, and the Overarching Validation Report.
+This is evidenced through Group Model Validation Policy, Validation Reports, and Overarching Validation Report.

 (c) The CRO is accountable for documenting the design of the PIM, the model change framework and the validation oversight to the framework.
-This is evidenced through Group Model Validation policy, Group Model Change Policy, AUK Model Change Log, and the MMCo terms of reference.
+This is evidenced through Group Model Validation policy, Group Model Change Policy, AUK Model Change Log, and MMCo terms of reference.

-The Group Risk Methodology team and the UK Chief Actuary are responsible for documenting the implementation of the PIM methodology.
+The Group Risk methodology team and the UK Chief Actuary are responsible for documenting the implementation of the PIM methodology.
 The UK CFO is responsible for documenting the PIM reporting processes.
 Model owners are responsible for documenting model changes in line with the Group Model Change Policy.

 (d) The UK CFO is responsible for controls and testing around individual model runs.
 The UK CRO is accountable for analysing the performance of the PIM.
 The Risk function will independently assess the performance of the model by means of validation (and supporting assessments) and produce reports summarising the PIM performance at component and overall levels.
-This is embedded through the Overarching Validation Report and the ORSA report.
+This is embedded through Overarching Validation Report and the ORSA report.

-The UK CFO is responsible for carrying out a Profit & Loss (P&L) Attribution, stress & scenario testing, and other activity to assess the performance of the PIM and producing summary reports covering the outcome of these exercises.
+The UK CFO is responsible for carrying out a P&L Attribution, stress & scenario testing, and other activity to assess the performance of the internal model and producing summary reports covering the outcome of these exercises.
 The Risk function may request a P&L Attribution or specify scenarios to support their assessment.

 (e) The CRO is accountable for reporting to the AMSB (Administrative Management and Supervisory Body) on the performance of the PIM.
 The CRO is accountable for communicating to the AMSB on the identified weaknesses in the model and progress of improvements.
 Formal reporting is delivered annually through the Overarching Validation Report and ongoing reporting is delivered through Validation Management Information.

-The Group Risk Methodology team and the AUK Chief Actuary are responsible for implementing appropriate improvements.
+The Group Risk methodology team and the AUK Chief Actuary are responsible for implementing appropriate improvements.
 This is implemented and controlled through Group Validation Policy, Validation Reports, Overarching Validation Report, Model Change log, MMCo terms of reference, AUK Group Board Risk and Capital Committee terms of reference, and the ORSA report.

-MMCo monitors and controls the management of/or change to the Company's models as stipulated in the Model Risk Management Framework, ensuring the ongoing appropriateness of the models, and escalating issues to the Executive Risk & Capital Committee (ERCC), or the AUK Group Executive Committee (EC) as appropriate.
-Internal Model applications and major changes are approved by the AUK Group Board following review and recommendation from MMCo, ERCC, EC and the AUK Group Board Risk & Capital Committee (BRCC).
+MMCo monitors and controls the management of/or change to the AUK Group's models as stipulated in the Model Risk Management Framework, ensuring the ongoing appropriateness of the models, and escalating issues to the ERCC, or the EC as appropriate.
+Internal Model applications and major changes are approved by the AUK Group Board following review and recommendation from MMCo, ERCC, EC and the Aegon UK Group Board Risk and Capital Committee.